Quantitative Insights into Large Language Model Usage and Trust in Academia: An Empirical Study: Methodology

 \subsection{Research Questions}

-As LMs become more integrated into academic settings, it is crucial to understand the factors related to usage and trust in LMs.
-To address these issues, this research focuses on four key questions: \begin{enumerate} \item \textbf{RQ1}: \textit{Are the majority of people using LMs?
-How often do people use LMs?} \item \textbf{RQ2}: \textit{How are levels of trust in LM different between those who use the models and those who do not use them?} \item \textbf{RQ3}: \textit{Does increased usage of LMs positively correlate with higher levels of trust?} \item \textbf{RQ4}: \textit{What is perceived as the most important topic for language model users: fact-checking, editing, ethical decision-making, restricting, or disclosing?} \end{enumerate}
+As LLMs become more integrated into academic settings, it is crucial to understand the factors related to usage and trust in LLMs.
+In this research, we define \textit{LLMs} as AI architectures designed to process, interpret, and generate human-like text through deep learning techniques, particularly neural networks~\cite{openai2024chatgpt}.
+We employ the term \textit{academia} to refer to the collective ecosystem of higher education institutions, research organizations, and scholarly communities engaged in the pursuit of knowledge production, dissemination, and education~\cite{altbach2019trends}.
+Our research focuses on four key questions: \begin{enumerate} \item \textbf{RQ1}: \textit{How often do people use LLMs?
+Are the majority of people using LLMs?} \item \textbf{RQ2}: \textit{How are levels of trust in LLM different between those who use the models and those who do not use them?} \item \textbf{RQ3}: \textit{Does increased usage of LLMs positively correlate with higher levels of trust?} \item \textbf{RQ4}: \textit{What are the most important issues inhibiting their trust in LLMs?} \end{enumerate}